David Gloudemans profile image David Gloudemans

 The reconstituted guardians of equality

-This piece is part of The Lovepost's social fiction section, which features stories that explore the complexities of society, examining the forces that shape relationships, communities and identities.
-From the influence of technology on daily life to the dynamics of power and social norms, these stories challenge readers to reflect on the world around them and their place within it.
-Some narratives highlight human struggles with inequality, governance and ethical dilemmas, while others offer utopian visions of a better, more just future.
-Whether set in contemporary, near-future or more distant worlds, each story reflects on the human condition, inviting readers to consider how we adapt, resist or are transformed by the challenges we face.
+This piece is part of The Lovepost's social fiction section, which transports readers beyond the familiar, pushing the boundaries of possibility and exploring imagined futures.
+From the influence of technology on daily life to the dynamics of power and social norms, these stories challenge us to reflect on the world and our role within it.
+Some narratives highlight struggles with inequality, governance and ethical dilemmas while others offer utopian visions of a more just future.
+Whether set in contemporary, near-future or distant worlds, each story invites us to consider how we adapt, resist or transform in the face of challenges.

 At 0630, the sun poked through enough of New York to illuminate the United Nations Headquarters.
 Inside, Arnold found that its BIOS was in order, kicked its bootstrap, set cursors blinking on each of the forty-two monitors to which it was connected, and waited.
 This was the big day: Arnold would fulfill its design for those who had commissioned it—the highest justice authority in the world (so far)—before the audience of dignitaries and press who were filing in.